Make a Perfect Resume in 8 Easy Steps: Examples & Tips

 Here’s how to select the best new grad nurse skills for a resume:

-Make a list of your nursing skills.
-Then find the ones the patient care facility is searching for.
+- Find the ones the patient care facility is searching for.
 You can find them in the job ad online or by talking to nurses who work there currently.
-The matches in both lists are your resume keywords.
-Prove them in your bullet points.

 See these examples: